-- 5 points = Construction costs are within the limits outlined above. - □ 3 points = Construction costs are 5 percent or less outside the limits outlined above, and there are reasonable justifications for the deviation. - 2 points = Construction costs are 10 percent or less outside the limits outlined above, and there are reasonable justifications for the deviation. - 1 points = Construction costs are 15 percent or less outside the limits outlined above, and there are reasonable justifications for the deviation. - O points = Construction costs are more than 15 percent outside the limits outlined above, or are less than 15 percent outside the guideline but without reasonable justification.
+5 points = Construction costs are within the limits outlined above.

+- 3 points = Construction costs are 5 percent or less outside the limits outlined above, and there are reasonable justifications for the deviation. - 2 points = Construction costs are 10 percent or less outside the limits outlined above, and there are reasonable justifications for the deviation. - 1 points = Construction costs are 15 percent or less outside the limits outlined above, and there are reasonable justifications for the deviation. - O points = Construction costs are more than 15 percent outside the limits outlined above, or are less than 15 percent outside the guideline but without reasonable justification.
 Projects with construction costs that exceed the applicable guideline by more than 15 percent must submit a detailed justification in the Online Application System.
 DHCD will review this justification in the review process, and if it is deemed inadequate or if there are a sufficient number of other qualified applications with costs that are within the guideline, DHCD may disqualify the application from consideration.
-Construction costs for rehabilitation projects cannot exceed the guideline for New Construction, even if a waiver allowing the costs to exceed the Substantial Rehabilitation guideline is approved. - b.
+Construction costs for rehabilitation projects cannot exceed the guideline for New Construction, even if a waiver allowing the costs to exceed the Substantial Rehabilitation guideline is approved.
+Construction cost waiver requests should emphasize any additional sources of funding that the project is leveraging to offset the additional costs.
+For example, projects that cost more per square foot to construct than DHCD's quideline allows, due to advanced Green Building features, should highlight how much additional debt or sources of subsidy (PACE financing, SRECs, etc.) they are able to leverage as a result of their reduced utility costs.

+b.
 Operating Cost Guidelines (maximum 5 points)